 Remo.
 There’ no competition here.
 Only one of these remotes offers voice control, and that’s the Remo.
 It works directly with the voice control in the HERO6 and HERO5 models.

 I'm personally a bit ambivalent about the voice control.
 I've had too many times where it hasn't worked as reliably as I'd like it to.
 But in those situations where voice control is important, the Remo is the only option for controlling a HERO6 or HERO5 remotely by voice.

-Note that simply adding a REMO remote to the mix doesn’t add voice control with other GoPro cameras that don’t have their own built-in support for the feature.
-Put another way, there’s no way to use voice control with a HERO4 Black, for instance, because the HERO4 Black camera doesn't have voice control support.
+I should point out that simply adding a Remo remote to the mix doesn't add voice control with other GoPro cameras that don't have their own built-in support for the feature.
+Put another way, there's no way to use voice control with a HERO4 Black, for instance, because the HERO4 Black camera doesn't have voice control support.
 (Note that although the HERO (2018) has onboard support for voice commands, it doesn't work with wireless remotes so isn't compatible with the Remo.)

-But it’s important to know that the wireless signal doesn’t work through water, so while you can get the remote and camera wet and they work in rainy or splashy conditions above water, you can’t use the remote underwater.
-If you need to do that, there are workarounds that involve running a cable to the camera, but they require some setup; more on them below.
+But it's important to know that the wireless signal doesn't work through water, so while you can get the remote and camera wet and they work in rainy or splashy conditions above water, you can't use the remote underwater.
+If you need to do that, there are workarounds that involve running a cable to the camera, but they require some setup--I have more on them below.

 I’ve found them most useful when doing things like kayaking or surfing, where you’re mostly above the water but getting wet is inevitable.